Super Mario Bros. (film): Critical response

-Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.
+Metacritic, which uses a weighted average, assigned the a score of 35 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Michael Wilmington of the Los Angeles Times said "It's a movie split in two: wildly accomplished on one level, wildly deficient on another."
-He gave the film high marks for its effects and the "sheer density and bravura of the production design", but ultimately provided a low final score for poor writing.
-Janet Maslin of The New York Times also commended the film's visual effects, and suggested Bob Hoskins could "handle any role with grace and good humor", but concluded "it doesn't have the jaunty hop-and-zap spirit of the Nintendo video game from which it takes—ahem—its inspiration".
+He gave it high marks for its effects and the "sheer density and bravura of the production design", but ultimately provided a low final score for poor writing.
+Janet Maslin of The New York Times also commended the visual effects, and suggested Bob Hoskins could "handle any role with grace and good humor", but concluded "it doesn't have the jaunty hop-and-zap spirit of the Nintendo video game from which it takes—ahem—its inspiration".
 Mark Caro of the Chicago Tribune said "The movie's no stinker", lauded Hoskins and Leguizamo for their brotherly dynamic, and called the Goombas "wonderfully daffy supporting characters".
-Hal Hinson of The Washington Post likewise praised the film for its performances and creature effects, and proclaimed "In short, it's a blast."
+Hal Hinson of The Washington Post likewise praised the performances and creature effects: "In short, it's a blast."

-Gene Siskel of the Chicago Tribune and Roger Ebert of the Chicago Sun-Times gave the film two thumbs down on the television program Siskel & Ebert at the Movies, citing tonal inconsistency and lack of narrative, and the film was on their list for one of the worst films of 1993.
+Gene Siskel of the Chicago Tribune and Roger Ebert of the Chicago Sun-Times gave the film two thumbs down on the television program Siskel & Ebert at the Movies, citing tonal inconsistency and lack of narrative, and named it one of the worst films of 1993.
 Stephen Hunter of The Baltimore Sun thought Yoshi had "more personality than all the human actors put together".

 Home media

 The film was first released on LaserDisc in the United States on December 8, 1993.
 It was released for rental on VHS in the United States in January 1994.
-It was released on DVD in the United States on June 3, 2003 and again in 2010.
+It was released on DVD in the United States on June 3, 2003, and again in 2010.
 The DVD release is presented in non-anamorphic widescreen with an English Dolby Digital 5.1 audio track.

 It was released on Blu-ray by Second Sight Films in the United Kingdom on November 3, 2014, and was re-released as a limited edition Blu-ray SteelBook by Zavvi in the UK in February 2017.
 It was released on Blu-ray in Japan on December 22, 2017, which has the same features and extras as the Second Sight Films release.

 An Australian Blu-ray release by Umbrella Entertainment was released in October 2021, with the same bonus features as Second Sight's release, plus the original workprint including deleted scenes.
-This release of the film is region-free, and can be played on systems from any region.
+This release is region-free, and can be played on systems from any region.
 As of 2018, fan website Super Mario Bros.: The Movie Archive was working with original VFX Supervisor Christopher F. Woods on a 4K resolution transfer and restoration.
 In 2024, Umbrella released the film on 4K Blu-ray to commemorate its 30th anniversary.